breatheco-de/interview-coding-challenge/README.md

 # Welcome to Interview Coding Challenges

-You have initialized the exercises with grading=`incremental`; meaning that your students will complete one single tutorial with clear and autograded steps from beginning to end.
+1. Remember to install learnpack by running `npm install @learnpack/learnpack -g`

-Type `$ learnpack start` in your terminal to start the exercises.
+2. Type `$ learnpack start` in your terminal to start the exercises.